Where This Comes From

 Principal, The Culture Patterns Project, LLC

 George (he, him, his) started The Culture Patterns Project after over a decade of research and analytic experience.
-Journeys rarely follow straight lines, and following a doctorate in race and gender psychology, teaching eager undergraduates, years of DEI and change work in progressive nonprofits, and even broader consulting in DEI analytics, George decided the next stage of the journey was simply every prior stage in rolled into one.
+Journeys rarely follow straight lines, and following a doctorate in race and gender psychology, teaching eager undergraduates, years of change work in progressive nonprofits, and even broader consulting in analytics, George decided the next stage of the journey was simply every prior stage rolled into one.
 When not working on the Project, George is either writing unpublished science fiction, learning to play the piano at a late age, or dreaming of what life would be like to live with a family of chickens and cats.
+If you want to reach out, just email George at george.chavez@culturepatterns.org.